 The Onondaga Community College Alumni Association was organized by members of Onondaga's first graduating class in 1964.
 Since then, over 40,000 graduates have joined the growing ranks of Onondaga alumni, plus thousands more who attended Onondaga and earned twelve or more credit hours.
-During 2008, the Alumni Association became the Onondaga Community College Alumni Council, a standing committee of the Onondaga Community College Foundation, Inc. Working with the Foundation, the Alumni Council helps fund scholarships, enhances and promotes relationships between alumni and the College, promotes and fosters relationships among and between students and alumni, and acts as an "official" source of information regarding alumni.
+During 2008, the Alumni Association became the Onondaga Community College Alumni Council, and is represented as a standing committee of the Onondaga Community College Foundation, Inc. Working with the Foundation, the Alumni Council helps fund scholarships, enhances and promotes relationships between alumni and the College, promotes and fosters relationships among and between students and alumni, and acts as an "official" source of information regarding alumni.
 The Alumni Council, made up of dedicated alumni from diverse backgrounds, is led by a chair who is also a member of the Onondaga Community College Foundation Board of Directors.

-For news about alumni, the Alumni Council and the College, see the College Web site at www.sun-yocc.edu, or check out the latest issue of "Continuum," featuring news and communications about and from Onondaga alumni.
+For news about alumni, the Alumni Council and the College, see the College Web site at www.sunyocc.edu, or check out the latest issue of "Continuum" online, featuring news and communications about and from Onondaga alumni.

-To learn more about the Onondaga Community College Alumni Council, contact the Alumni Office: Coulter Library, Room 230, 4585 West Seneca Turnpike, Syracuse, NY 13215-4585, (315) 498-6058, murphya@sunyocc.edu
+To receive a hard copy of "Continuum" or to learn more about the Onondaga Community College Alumni Council, contact the Alumni Office; J.Stanley Coyne Hall, Suite 100, 4585 West Seneca Turnpike, Syracuse, NY 13215-4585, (315) 498-6058, alumni@sunyocc.edu